rk-lindsey/al_driver/doc/source/turboChimesMode.rst

 In this section, an example 3-iteration fit for propane.
 The example allows us to look at the short-range effect within a propane molecule and the long-range Van der Waal effect between different propane molecules within the simulation box.

-The neccesary input files and directory tree structure are provided in the example folder, i.e.:
+The necessary input files and directory tree structure are provided in the example folder, i.e.:

 .. code-block ::
     :emphasize-lines: 4,14-16